Deynao1996/social-client/README.md

 Check out the live demo of Social: [Social Live Demo](https://dbvision-social.netlify.app)

+Please note that the demo is hosted on a free hosting service, and the server may automatically go to sleep if there are no requests from the client side.
+In such cases, it may take 30-60 seconds for the server to wake up when you access the demo.

-Please note that some functionality in this demo has been limited for security reasons.
+It's important to know that that some functionality in this demo has been limited for security reasons.

 ## Source Code